amgando/imm3rsively/content/about.md

 draft: false
 ---

-imm3rsively is the conference for people who suspect the future of education has already arrived.  we've been teaching adults for years and see a clear path to better learning involving a few key ingredients to effective, equitable adult education.
+imm3rsively is the conference for people who suspect the future of education has already arrived.  we've been teaching adults for years and see a clear path to better learning. it includes a few key ingredients that reliably lead to effective, equitable adult education.

 1) meaningful inner work